Supreme Assembly (Nakhchivan): Constitutional information

 Every citizen of the Republic of Azerbaijan, who permanently resides in the territory of the Nakhchivan Autonomous Republic and has the right to participate in elections, may be elected as a deputy of the Supreme Assembly of the Nakhchivan Autonomous Republic in accordance with the law.
 The assembly consists of 45 members.

 Laws are proposed by Assembly if legislation gets 31 out of 45 votes during the session.

 The highest official is the chairman of the Supreme Assembly.
 Members are elected for 5 years term.
 Every citizen of the Republic of Azerbaijan, who permanently resides in the territory of the Nakhchivan Autonomous Republic has the right to participate in the elections and get elected as a deputy, according to law.

 The Assembly holds 2 sessions per year and extra sessions can be called by the president, parliament or 16 members of Assembly.

 According to the constitution, Nakhchivan is an Autonomous Republic within Azerbaijan.
-The constitution states divides the government into three branches: the legislative branch, the executive branch, and the judicial branch.
+The constitution divides the government into three branches: the legislative branch, the executive branch, and the judicial branch.
 Legislative power in Nakhchivan is exercised by Supreme Assembly of Nakhchivan.